sh377c0d3/nvidia_proprietary_linux/README.md

             Type : ` # systemctl stop < gdm/lightdm/sddm > `

 # For Arch No Need To Logout

-# Don't Forget To Change "xorg" Configuration According To Your System...

 ENJOY NVIDIA IN YOUR SYSTEM :)